 Wednesday – Floor Press

 Friday – Weighted Dips

 To say that the shouldering will be brutal is to say nothing.
-Choose HEAVY weight (of course if the technique is down).
+Choose a HEAVY weight (of course, if the technique is mastered).
 Rep five will be heavy.
 Rep ten will seem like the end of the set.
 But your goal is twenty.
 Remember that and make it to that point.
 Then immediately perform the set of breathing pullovers or Rader chest pulls.
-If you have done everything as outlined here you won't have desire to do any isolation work.
+If you have done everything as outlined here, you won’t have desire to do any isolation work.
 Guaranteed.
-If not than you probably wasn't shouldering heavy enough.
+If not, then you probably weren’t shouldering heavy enough.
 The next point is workout frequency.
 Try 3 full-body workouts per week.
-If you feel not recovered then try 2 full-body workouts per week.
+If you feel that your recovery is impaired, then try 2 full-body workouts per week.
 Your nutrition and rest should be in check also.
 Consume enough calories.
-Drink a gallon of milk a day as oldtimers said.
-It's mandatory to sleep at least 8 hours at night (the more the better) and to have a 20-30 minute nap during the day.
-That's all the tips.
-Don't overcomplicate things.
+Drink a gallon of milk a day as old-timers said.
+[UPDATE: only if you have very fast metabolism and it’s hard for you to gain any weight.
+If that’s not the case, then read this article carefully] It’s mandatory to sleep at least 8 hours a night (the more the better) and to have a 20-30 minute nap during the day.
+Those are all the tips I can give you.
+Don’t overcomplicate things.
 Keep it simple and it WILL be effective.
-And be ready to purchase new clothes (:
+And be ready to purchase new clothes.

-Don't forget to post your results on this program in comments on e-mail me at firstname.lastname@example.org
+Don’t forget to post your results from this program in the comments.